apache/rocketmq-site/_docs/04-cli-admin-tool.md

 # How To Get it

 The admin tool is shipped along with RocketMQ.
-Either you download a pre-built binary version or build from source by yourself, you already have it.
+Whether you download a pre-built binary version or build from source by yourself, you have the tool with the package.

-In case you don't have source code, the [rocketmq-tools module](https://github.com/apache/incubator-rocketmq/tree/master/tools) contains its source code.
+If you want to look at the source code, please refer to [rocketmq-tools module](https://github.com/apache/incubator-rocketmq/tree/master/tools)

 # How to use

-The Admin Tool is very easy to use.
+The Admin Tool is very user friendly.
 Here, for demonstration purpose, *nix environment is assumed.

-Change directory to ${PACKAGE}/bin, command `bash mqadmin`, you should see the following help menu pops out.
+Change directory to ${PACKAGE}/bin, command `bash mqadmin`, you should see the following help menu.

     The most commonly used mqadmin commands are: updateTopic          Update or create topic